New York Estate Planning Attorneys

 A durable financial power of attorney is a document that designates someone else to act on your behalf regarding financial accounts and real property.
 This power is usually only used if you become incapacitated.
 Making a financial power of attorney “durable” allows the trusted individual to act if you are incapacitated.

-Our estate planning attorneys consider this document one of the most important estate planning documents, as it can help avoid significant adverse financial consequences.
+Our New York attorneys that focus on estate planning consider this document one of the most important estate planning documents, as it can help avoid significant adverse financial consequences.
 This is particularly true when there is no power of attorney document and a guardian needs to be appointed by a court to handle your finances.
 A guardianship proceeding can be expensive, time consuming, and long.
 It is a very good idea to avoid it, which can be easily done with a relatively inexpensive financial power of attorney.

 Finally, estate planning documents should be drafted to last for a long time, accounting for a variety of potential situations.
 However, the financial power of attorney document should be refreshed at least every ten years, if not sooner.
 This is because banks can be very difficult to deal with and having something current can mitigate potential problems.
 Your power of attorney should also be updated when there is a change in the law, as there was in New York in 2021